When I’m coaching someone in Grow You about weight loss, she never needs help coming up with her big “why.”

 - Or you haven’t made any money from your online business yet?
 What’s your why to keep working on it?

 You must have a compelling why (or many whys) that keep you going.
-Create a list of whys that relate to why it matters to you, that you do the small things.
+So create a list of whys that relate to why it matters to you, that you do the small things.

 Every day.
 Every action.
 Every thought matters.
 You need to want it on the Monday and have a strong enough why to stay on track through to Sunday.